Alex-Schlee1/K-Nearest-Neighbor-IMDB-Project/README.md

  After modifying our scraped dataset from IMDB, the next step is to build a recommendation model which is able to take one particular movie and give back for example 10 movies which are similar, based on the genre and the rating.

+In general, the K-Nearest Neighbours algorithm belongs to the supervised learning domain.
+That model classifies data points based on similar data.
+In the daily practice, the KNN algorithm is often used in recommendation systems or in recognition technology.
+For example, Amazon or Netflix use such algorithms in order to recommend movies, books etc., based on the users preference.